Repatriation and reburial of human remains: France

 During the French colonization of Algeria, 24 Algerians fought the colonial forces in 1830 and in an 1849 revolt.
 They were decapitated and their skulls were taken to France as trophies.
 In 2011, Ali Farid Belkadi, an Algerian historian, discovered the skulls at the Museum of Man in Paris and alerted Algerian authorities that consequently launched the formal repatriation request, the skulls were returned in 2020.
 Between the remains were those of revolt leader Sheikh Bouzian, who was captured in 1849 by the French, shot and decapitated, and the skull of resistance leader Mohammed Lamjad ben Abdelmalek, also known as Cherif Boubaghla (the man with the mule).

 Germany

 In 2023 seven German museums and universities returned Māori and Moriori remains to the Museum of New Zealand Te Papa Tongarewa in New Zealand.

 Austria

+Between 2009 and 2023, the Austrian Academy of Sciences has returned the human remains of an estimated 53 Aborigines to Australia.
+These had been collected by Rudolf Pöch during his expedition in the region between 1901 and 1906.
+From the same Pöch collection, the Academy of Sciences also returned the remains of an elderly San couple, Klaas and Trooi Pienaar, to South Africa in April 2012, leading to an official reburial in August 2012.

 In 2022 the Natural History Museum, Vienna returned the remains of about 64 Māori and Moriori people, collected by Andreas Reischek, to Museum of New Zealand Te Papa Tongarewa in Wellington, New Zealand.